falcon-computing/genome-release/docs/README.md

 | -O | --extra-options | String(\*) | access to GATK tools extra options.
 Use " " to enclose the option name and argument(s).
 Example "--option argrement" |

 - The option `--force | -f` will force `fcs-genome` to overwrite output file if it already exists.
 By default, the tool will prompt user input if the specified output file(s) already exists.
 - The option `--extra-options | -O` is used to apply additional options to the downstream tools (bwa, GATK) that are not included in `fcs-genome`.
+All additional parameters in the GATK methods are available through that option.
 For example:
    ```
    fcs-genome htc